kubeflow/website/content/en/docs/azure/authentication-oidc.md

     kfctl apply -V -f ${CONFIG_URI}
     ```

-4. Check the resources deployed correctly in namespace `kubeflow`
+4. Check that the resources were deployed correctly in namespace `kubeflow`:

     ```
     kubectl get all -n kubeflow